 - Understanding that your hurt is normal.
 Build hope by focusing on your long term goal – i.e. to reconnect positively with your loved one in recovery

 - Learning helpful communications strategies, including being assertive, setting limits, and stopping any enabling behaviours such as overcompensating for your recovering loved one

 - Refocusing on yourself.
 Pursuing individual and family activities that are a source of fulfillment and happiness

 - Talking with your loved one about your hopes for your future relationship, and taking steps to get there

 Need help rebuilding your relationships in recovery?
-Counselling is Available by Video Worldwide.
-Click here to request a video counselling appointment
+Counseling is Available by Video Worldwide.
+Click here to request a video counseling appointment

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor (BC), is a Canadian based Psychotherapist who specializes in Substance and Love Addiction Recovery, Couples Counselling, Relationship Challenges, Low Self Worth, Anxiety, Depression, Complicated Grief, Family Abuse Recovery.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor (BC), is a Canadian based Psychotherapist who specializes in Substance and Love Addiction Recovery, Couples Counseling, Relationship Challenges, Low Self Worth, Anxiety, Depression, Complicated Grief, Family Abuse Recovery.

 Overcome Chronic Stress, Sadness or Relationship Problems

 Join My Email List & Download Your Free EBook:

 Stop the Struggle: 5 Steps to Breaking Free from Chronic Emotional Pain & The Dreaded Inner Critic